-Make sure hammer shanks are off rest cushions and that no excessive friction will interfere with sampling.
-Remove the action return spring to reduce stiffness and friction and look to see if the spring has embedded itself in the keyframe, sanding out any indentations.
-If backrail or frontrail have problems, follow the long form bedding procedures of the Grandwork Bedding Protocol.
-Otherwise, bed the balancerail with the WNG Keyframe Bedding Tool, pedals fully depressed.
+Make sure shanks are off their rest cushions and samples have no excessive friction.
+Remove the return spring and sand out any indentations in the keyframe.
+If the backrail or the frontrail has a bedding problem, follow the Grandwork Bedding Protocol.
+Otherwise, bed the balancerail using the WNG Keyframe Bedding Tool, pedals fully depressed.

 Make Hammers and Hammer Travel Vertical

 Set up the Squaring Platform (see Grandwork Alignment Protocol), traveling shanks to vertical with the Shank Traveler and squaring hammers to vertical at strike with the Hammer Square (strike provided by the Regulating Rack).
 Finish by spacing hammers to the Hammer Spacing Scale (also provided by the Regulating Rack) and then gang-file the straight-bored hammers.

 If new hammers are included, set up the Hammer Hanging Jig on the Squaring Platform after the shank traveling and before the hammer squaring.
 Set up for installing the hammers at strike (again provided by the Regulating Rack) and employ the Hammer Square Lite to square to vertical as you go.

 For best results, use the Regulating Rack to measure bore distance (from strike to hammer centers), taking end-of-section samples.
 Cut overall hammer length based on these measurements and bore from the tails.
 This custom work ensures that all aspects of the regulation and string-to-hammer mating will work properly.

 Level keys next (on the bench), squaring and spacing as you go.
 Keysteps support the leveling sample keys, which support the straightedge.
 Level sharps and naturals in the same passes, settling keys thoroughly before and after each round.